cs0320/server-gearup/README.md

 You can run the example by executing the `server.edu.brown.cs.student.main.Server` class `main` method.
 This starts up a real webserver on your computer.
 By default, it's set to use port `3232`, so you should be able (while the server is running!) to send requests via `localhost:3232` in your browser.
 One endpoint is `order`, so `localhost:3232/order` will produce an order result (or an error).
 The other one is `activity` where `localhost:3232/activity` gives a random activity!

 In order to run the server, run `mvn package` in your terminal then `./run` (using Git Bash for Windows users).
 This will be the same as the first Sprint.
 Take notice when transferring this run sprint to your Sprint 2 implementation that the path of your Server class matches the path specified in the run script.
-Currently it is set to execute Server at `edu/brown/cs/student/main/server/Server`.
+Currently, it is set to execute Server at `edu/brown/cs/student/main/server/Server`.
 Running through terminal will save a lot of computer resources (IntelliJ is pretty intensive!) in future sprints.

 There are also two test classes!
 Check these out for an idea of a new shape of testing!